G42makes/PyKnife/README.md

 - `echo` - Display a line of text
 - `pwd` - Print the current working directory
 - `cat` - Concatenate files and print to standard output
+- `head` - Output the first part of files

 ## Installation